binaryfoundry/cef-spout/README.md

 ## Build Instructions

-1. If you don't have it already - install CMake and Visual Studio 2017
+1. If you don't have it already - install CMake and Visual Studio 2022
-    * VS 2017 Community Edition is fine - just make sure to install C/C++ development tools
+    * VS 2022 Community Edition is fine - just make sure to install C/C++ development tools

 2. Download latest CEF to create a custom build or use an example binary distribution
-    * Sample distributions support **Chromium 72**
+    * Sample distributions support **Chromium 110**
     * [x64 sample binary distribution][x64_build] (Release build only)
     * [x86 sample binary distribution][x86_build] (Release build only)

-> Note: The above sample distributions are not supported official builds - they are intended for testing/demo purposes.

 3. From a command prompt set the environment variable **CEF_ROOT** to the location of your CEF binary distribution.
-Then run the gen_vs2017.bat script.
+Then run the gen_vs.bat script.

 ```
 > set CEF_ROOT=<path\to\cef\binary-distribution>